 selective breeding and intensive feeding have resulted in sheep which

 often produce two or even three lambs, which the farmer then tries to

 keep alive using various bizarre methods - usually by tricking another

 own.
-When triplets are born they may be kept with others in pens with
+Or, especially when triplets are born, they may be kept with others in pens with

 artificial teats around the sides.
 They would be weaned in the pens

 onto dried pellets, and then put out to grass to be 'finished', so they